 Attractions in and around Smíchov: Petrin Hill, Saint Wenceslas Church, Portheimka, Church of St. Michael, Sacre Coeur Park, Staropramen Brewery, Nový Smíchov

-- Bohem Prague Hotel: A value-laden & stylish 3-star hotel.
+- Bohem Prague Hotel: A value-laden & stylish 3-star.
 Guest rooms and common area are soaked with a modern flair that’s unique among Prague hotels.
 Close proximity to the tram sets the city’s best attractions at your fingertips.

 Although it’s a short metro ride from Old Town, Zizkov doesn’t get a whole lot of love from travellers.
 In the traditional sense, there isn’t much to draw visitors to Zizkov.
 (Especially considering all the wonders that lie just a few kilometres to the west.)